tomtjes/hugo-anatole-wiki/💅-Appearance.md

 ```

 ## Hiding the Sidebar on Content Pages
-You can hide the sidebar on content pages, such as a single post or site like the about site, by setting `hidesidebar` to true.
+You can hide the sidebar on content pages, such as a single post or site like the about page, by setting `hidesidebar` to true.

 ```toml
 [params]